RodgerOliver/guides/vim.md

 - `K`: go to the man page of the selected text.

 ## FTP
 Vim has a built in support for ftp.
-To connect type `vim ftp://host/path//`.
+To connect type `vim ftp://user@host/path/`.
 To open the tree type `:Explore`.
+To save type `:Nwrite`.
 More info in `:h pi_netrw.txt`.

 ## [Vim Scripts](https://github.com/christoomey/your-first-vim-plugin)